-Architects have taken advantage of lunch and learn opportunities for years as these sessions serve as a way to earn AIA continuing education credits.
-However, as the industry has evolved to accommodate tighter budgets and timelines - reducing the flexibility in an architect’s schedule to attend educational sessions - building products brands have been forced to reevaluate how they approach lunch and learns and ultimately, improve how they work with architects.
+Architects have taken advantage of lunch and learn education and training for years as these sessions serve as a way to earn AIA continuing education credits.
+However, as the industry has evolved to accommodate tighter budgets and timelines - reducing the flexibility in an architect’s schedule to attend educational sessions - building products brands have been forced to reevaluate how they approach the ideas of lunch and learns and ultimately, improve how they work with architects.

 Following are approaches to consider infusing into your lunch and learn efforts: